[Interview] We asked our Canadian members about their impressions after joining Beyond! (Part 3)

 3. Canadian things or things that surprised me in Canada

-I was also surprised by the number of wild squirrels, skunks, and raccoons!
-Squirrels in particular are everywhere, and I've taken so many photos that I could probably make a photo book of them all.
+was also surprised by the abundance of wild squirrels, skunks, and raccoons!
+Squirrels, in particular, are everywhere; I've taken so many pictures I could probably make a squirrel photo book.

 4. How did you come across Beyond and why did you decide to join the company?